 [.c-grey-box]Title I, Part A, Sec.
 111 (d)(2): Lower barriers to greater participation by parents in school planning, review, and improvement experienced.[.c-grey-box]

-It’s always been easy for parents to opt in to classes on Remind—but the Remind plan makes it even easier by letting you automatically create accounts for parents in your organization.
+It’s always been easy for parents to opt in to classes on Remind—but Remind Hub makes it even easier by letting you automatically create accounts for parents in your organization.
 There are a few different rostering options, based on your organization’s size and needs, but they all make it easier for parents to get set up and start receiving school updates.

 Parents can choose to receive Remind notifications via the channel they use most—text message, app notifications, or email.
 Along with being more convenient for many, text notifications provide parents with a low-lift way to communicate without a smartphone or regular internet access at home.

 [.c-grey-box]Title I, Part A, Sec.
 112 (g)(4): Implement an effective means of outreach to parents of limited English proficient students to inform the parents regarding how the parents can be involved.[.c-grey-box]

 Every message on Remind can be translated into over 85 languages before it's sent.
 If you don’t see a language that’s used widely in your community, contact our team and we’ll see what we can do to include it.

 The Remind app is also currently available in six languages: Spanish, French, German, Portuguese (Brazilian), Chinese (Simplified), and English.
 If a parent’s phone is set to one of these languages, the language of their app will be automatically updated.